 Fashion models and music videos.
 Like gin and tonic, right?
 The perfect mix.
 Especially back-in-the-day, during the reign of MTV, VH-1 and BET.
 Christy Turlington and Linda Evangelista did George Michael.
 Cindy Crawford did Jon Bon Jovi.
 And who doesn’t remember Naomi with Michael Jackson?
 Well I got a call too.
 From MILLI VANILLI.
 They were hot off their Best New Artist Grammy win and ARISTA RECORDS wanted me for the upcoming video.
 Other models were cast but I was the lead chick.
 And the set was stank with envy.
-It was a long and rough shoot.
-By day three I was pissy and over it all so completely that in spite of the video never airing (you know why), and requests for me coming in from major artists—yep. even MJ—I turned everyone down.
+The shoot was long and rough though and by day three I was pissy and over it all so completely that in spite of the video never airing (you know why), and requests for me coming in from major artists, I turned them all down.
+Yep.
+Even MJ.
 One music video experience was enough for me.

 I was still in my twenties and supermodeling all over the world but while in New York, I lived with Daniel, a Wall Street financier.
 He was fifty-two, separated from the wife, and so weak for me that he commissioned an artist to paint my portrait.
 Things went off the rails real fast.
 It was nothing for me to shoot fashion spreads for VOGUE or BAZAAR but, under the portrait artists’ gaze I felt weird.
 So to take the edge off, we started screwing.
 But the idiot fell in love with me!
 And after finishing the painting, he wouldn’t let it go.
 Daniel wasn’t stupid.
 He put it together and kicked me out.
 Homeless, I ended up at the Morgans Hotel down in midtown.
 It started out as temporary, just until I got my act together, but I discovered right away just how cute hotel-living—with all the amenities—can be!
 Trading on my celebrity, I snagged a two-year lease on a suite with a balcony.
 We renewed it five times.
 But I never could get my hands on that portrait.